Image credits: © Volkswagen.

 Standard equipment for safety

-In addition, the European version of the Polo now being presented is equipped wîth standard ESP electronic stabilization program wîth Hill Hold Control, and it has a highly effective network of airbags on board, including combined head-thorax airbags (integrated in the front seatbacks), belt tensioners and belt force limiters plus seatbelt warning indicator and head restraints that counteract the risk of whiplash injury (both front seats), three rear head restraints and Isofix child seat preparation.Weight down, fuel consumption down
+In addition, the European version of the Polo now being presented is equipped with standard ESP electronic stabilization program with Hill Hold Control, and it has a highly effective network of airbags on board, including combined head-thorax airbags (integrated in the front seatbacks), belt tensioners and belt force limiters plus seatbelt warning indicator and head restraints that counteract the risk of whiplash injury (both front seats), three rear head restraints and Isofix child seat preparation.

 Despite significant improvements in all aspects of the car, it was possible to reduce the Polo's body weight by 7.5 percent.
 The introduction of new TDI and TSI engines, as well as the 7-speed dual clutch transmission (DSG), has resulted in considerably reduced fuel consumption and emissions over a wide range of engine power outputs.
 An excellent example here is the new 1.2 TSI.
-This turbo-charged four-cylinder direct injection gasoline engine produces 77 kW / 105 PS, yet it consumes just 5.5 liters of fuel per 100 kilometers (129 g/km CO2); this is 19 percent less than on the equivalent model of the previous generation!In total, seven different engines will be offered on the new Polo in its first year – four gasoline and three diesel – spanning a power range from 44 kW / 60 PS to 77 kW / 105 PS.
-Five of these engines are entirely new or are being used for the first time in the Polo.
+This turbo-charged four-cylinder direct injection gasoline engine produces 77 kW / 105 PS, yet it consumes just 5.5 liters of fuel per 100 kilometers (129 g/km CO2); this is 19 percent less than on the equivalent model of the previous generation!

 The new engines include all three TDIs (turbo-diesel direct-injection); thanks to the implementation for the first time of common rail technology in the Polo, these engines are both efficient and refined.
-The potential in the new TDI engines is clearly evident in the example of the Polo 1.6 TDI wîth 66 kW / 90 PS: when combined wîth a 'BlueMotion package', its average fuel consumption of 3.8 liters per 100 kilometers and 96 g/km CO2 makes it the most fuel efficient and lowest emitting five-seater diesel in the world.
-The 'BlueMotion package' may be combined wîth any of the three equipment lines developed for the Polo.
+The potential in the new TDI engines is clearly evident in the example of the Polo 1.6 TDI with 66 kW / 90 PS: when combined with a 'BlueMotion package', its average fuel consumption of 3.8 liters per 100 kilometers and 96 g/km CO2 makes it the most fuel efficient and lowest emitting five-seater diesel in the world.
+The 'BlueMotion package' may be combined with any of the three equipment lines developed for the Polo.
 Available for selection here are the base version 'Trendline', the mid-level 'Comfortline' and the top of the line 'Highline'.

 Individually combinable high-tech features